CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Ogre.** The ogre is searching for an easy meal and is too dimwitted to flee once combat commences.

 **Vermkins.** The Vermkins hold knowledge of Mountainmaw Castle and can provide directions if they are captured and confronted.
-Each Vermkin carries a pouch containing 1d10 copper pieces.
+Each Vermkin carries a pouch containing 1d10 copper coins.

 **HobVermkins.** This group of hobVermkins actively seeks the adventurers in hopes of collecting a bounty.
 They possess information about the location of Mountainmaw Castle but won't share directions unless charmed.
 One of the hobVermkins carries a roughly drawn sketch of one of the party members, along with the text "25 bronze coins for this one" and a black spider symbol beneath it.